Are you trying to find different ways an artist can supplement their income?

-Once you have completed that it will be time to pick out a theme for your new artist website.
+Once you have completed that, it will be time to pick a theme for your new artist website.

-I use a premium StudioPress Themes for my site.
-There are thousands of free and premium themes that are available and each will provide different functions.
+We use premium StudioPress Themes for my site.
+Thousands of free and premium themes are available, and each will provide different functions.